Assessment and Accreditation

 Failure of the exam

-You can have 3 attempts at passing the OCQ(AHP) exam.
-After each failure, you must wait at least 2 weeks before retaking the online exam.
+If you fail the online examination, you will have up to two opportunities to retake it.
+After a failure, you must wait at least two weeks before retaking the online exam.
 Each retake incurs a fee of £49 plus VAT.
-You may request feedback from ESVPS before you retake the exam.
+You may request feedback from ISVPS before you retake the exam.

 On passing the OCQ(AHP) - ATT Practical Assessment you will be issued with a certificate of competence, which can be downloaded as a PDF file.